Skip to main content Skip to footer

 Dashboards provide a centralized view of milestone status across the project or portfolio.
 Effective dashboards use simple visual indicators to communicate status instantly:

-• Red: at-risk milestones requiring immediate attention.
+• Red: At-risk milestones requiring immediate attention.

-• Yellow: delayed but recoverable milestones.
+• Yellow: Delayed but recoverable milestones.

-• Green: on-track milestones proceeding as planned.
+• Green: On-track milestones proceeding as planned.

 These views aggregate data from underlying task lists, giving leadership a high-level summary of which key dates are slipping.